tkyaaronRM/tkyaaronRM.github.io/index.md

 ### Python

-Form the begining of my coding in C++, I soon ventured into Python.
-Driven by curiosity, I started teaching myself Python by reading books.
-As I learned more, I realized how much I could achieve with Python, from building apps to automating tasks.
-To deepen my understanding, I attended Python coding lessons and expanded my skills.
-Python opened up a whole new world of possibilities for me!
+After starting my coding journey with C++, I soon became curious about Python.
+Driven by that curiosity, I began teaching myself by reading books and experimenting with simple projects.
+As I learned more, I discovered how powerful and versatile Python is—from building apps to automating everyday tasks.
+To deepen my understanding, I enrolled in Python coding lessons and continued expanding my skills.
+Learning Python has opened up a whole new world of possibilities for me, and I’m excited to keep exploring where it can take me!

 Here are some of my Coding Projects: